tkellen/memorybox/README.md

 * [Dat](https://dat.foundation/)

 ## Final Thoughts
-This project is essentially an over-engineered version of this:
+At some level, this project is essentially an over-engineered version of this:
 ```
 aws s3 cp file s3://bucket/sha256-$((sha256sum < file) | cut -d' ' -f1)
 ```